Historical Note:

 And no, I don’t accept Rowling’s lame-arsed attempt at a retrofit by pretending that Sluggy was lying, and the books were just sitting right there in the Restricted Section until Albus became Headmaster.

-There were thousands and thousands of books, no doubt banned or graffitied or stolen.
+There were thousands and thousands of books, no doubt stolen or graffitied or banned.

 Tom had discovered a lot of the castle’s secrets by the end of his first year as a Prefect.
 Or even earlier.
 The entrance to the Chamber of Secrets, little Aragog, probably more than one of the hidden tunnels out of the castle, it isn’t too much of a stretch to suspect that he may have discovered the Room of Hidden Things as well.
 In fact, at this end of the series we can now be sure that he had, at some point.
 He was all over the Castle for his first five years looking for the entrance to Salazar’s Chamber of Secrets.
 And Tom is the sort of boy who might very well have wanted to hide something, himself, in any case.